NEASC Policies and Bylaws

 Release of Information by Members

 At the conclusion of the evaluation process, institutions are encouraged to make information about their accreditation status publicly available, including the findings of evaluation reports and any obligations or requirements established by Commission action, as well as any plans to address stated concerns.
-While NEASC-CPS does not release copies of schools self-assessments, other institutional reports, evaluation reports, or notification letters, it believes it to be good practice for institutions to make these materials available after notification of action on their status.
+While NEASC does not release copies of schools self-assessments, other institutional reports, evaluation reports, or notification letters (see "Release of Information by NEASC" policy) it believes it to be good practice for institutions to make these materials available after notification of action on their status.
 Because of the potential to be misleading, institutions are asked not to publish or otherwise disseminate only selected excerpts from these materials.
 While the Commission does not initiate public release of information on actions of warning, show cause, or deferral, if such information is released by the institution in question, the Commission will respond to related inquiries.

 If an institution releases or otherwise disseminates information that misrepresents or distorts its accreditation status, the institution will be notified and asked to take corrective action.
 Should it fail to do so, the New England Association of Schools and Colleges, acting through its Chief Executive Officer, will release a public statement in such form and content as it deems desirable providing correct information.